sentioxyz/docs/best-practices/how-to-handle-proxy-contracts.md

+---
-# 🔍 How To Handle Proxy Contracts?
+title: 🔍 How To Handle Proxy Contracts?
+categorySlug: best-practices
+hidden: false
+---

 It is very common that users are using proxy contracts on EVM chain.
 For proxy contracts: